koivunej/aoc/2019/README.md

 Day19: `trait`s for testability.
 Wasted a lot of time by not starting from the part2 example.

+Day20: These recursive things are nice, especially when I realized how to model the levels.

+Day21: First thought about enumerating all of the solutions, then remembered genetic algorithms.
+Failed to get my mixing working (as always), finally found someone elses GA solution, picked the testcase examples for faster testing and got the hull damage.
+The other solution did not use any mixing but only mutations which works nicely.

 Day24: Can't remember anything special, but had a lot of time getting part2 working.